Skip to content

 Linear is the same as normal typing with a diagonal line between.

-Yes, you could make a stacked fraction with a small table but truly, the equation editor is a lot easier.
+Yes, you could make a stacked fraction with a small table but truly, the equation option is a lot easier.

 Typing common fractions in Word and Outlook